 Valuation and stock performance

-In terms of total return, only Philip Morris International has managed to produce a positive return over the past 12 months.
-The tobacco giant has given shareholders about 6% in price appreciation and dividend payments, compared to a slight 2% drop for Coca-Cola's total return over the past year.
+Between these two stocks, Philip Morris International is the only one that has gained ground over the past year.
+The tobacco giant has given shareholders about 17% in price appreciation and dividend payments, compared to a flat total return for Coca-Cola since this time last year.

 Continue Reading Below